Hertha Berlin in talks to sign free agent Jerome Boateng

 He left Bayern Munich at the end of last season and is currently without a club.

-If the move materialises, he will join his brother, Kevin-Prince Boateng at the club and hopefully play out the rest of their careers.
+If the move materializes, he will join his brother, Kevin-Prince Boateng at the club and hopefully play out the rest of their careers.

 Source: footballghana.com